joseraeiro/Work/README.md

 # Work
-Projects performed while working on Next-IT

-This is just a repository for all the projects that I did while working at my current job as a Security Engineer
+This is just a repository for some of the projects that I did while working at my current job as a Security Engineer

 # Highligts